-Heritage Appraisal of Hip Tin Temple, Shan Tsui, Sha Tau Kok, the New Territories
+Hip Tin Temple Shan Tsui, Sha Tau Kok, N.T.

-Hip Tin Temple (the "Temple") (協天宮) situated in Shan Historical Tsui (山咡)1 of Sha Tau Kok (沙頭角)2 is a temple of significant historical value to the economic development of the Sha Tau Kok area3 in the late nineteenth century.
-The Temple was one of the few surviving main temples4 associated with the Tung Wo Market (東和 墟) operated by the village alliance Shap Yeuk (十約), which dominated the economy of the Sha Tau Kok area for a century from the 1830s to 1930s, when the area was a prosperous nodal point in the local road and ferry system which traded rice, fish and salt to Shenzhen (深圳) by road to the west and carried travellers to Sha Yue Chung (沙魚涌) by ferry to the east.
+Hip Tin Temple (the "Temple") (協天宮) situated in Shan Historical Tsui (山咀) of Sha Tau Kok (沙頭角) is a temple of significant Interest historical value to the economic development of the Sha Tau Kok area in the late nineteenth century.
+The Temple was one of the few surviving main temples associated with the Tung Wo Market (東和 墟) operated by the village alliance Shap Yeuk (十約), which dominated the economy of the Sha Tau Kok area for a century from the 1830s to 1930s, when the area was a prosperous nodal point in the local road and ferry system which traded rice, fish and salt to Shenzhen (深圳) by road to the west and carried travellers to Sha Yue Chung (沙魚涌) by ferry to the east.
 During the 1930s, the Temple was regarded as a tourist attraction in Sha Tau Kok.
 The Temple and its relics are testimony to the once significant economic position of the Sha Tau Kok area.